Vobase

 import { defineJob } from '@vobase/core'

-import { tasks } from './schema'
+import { projectsService } from './service/projects'

-export const sendReminder = defineJob('projects:sendReminder',
+export const sendReminder = defineJob('projects:send-reminder',

 async (data: { taskId: string }) => {